 FEH is the industry standard used to estimate local flood risk and develop resilient infrastructure.

 The FEH also provides methods for assessing the rarity of notable rainfalls or floods, which are of interest to insurers and others.
 The procedures are explained clearly.
 Supporting theory and results are included.
-The five volumes are accompanied by software (WINFAP-FEH) and digital data (FEH CD-ROM): these are available at additional cost*.
+The five volumes are accompanied by software (WINFAP-FEH) and digital data (the FEH Web Service): these are available at additional cost*.
 The FEH largely supersedes the Flood Studies Report (1975).
+The FEH CD-ROM was discontinued on 9 November 2015.

 The Flood Estimation Handbook is a set of five printed volumes (Centre for Ecology & Hydrology, 1999, ISBN: 9781906698003), priced from £260.
 Individual volumes from the set are not available.
 Wallingford HydroSolutions sell and support the Flood Estimation Handbook and its related software.
 Links to buy these products will take you to an external website.